hroudaadam/design-patterns/README.md

 ### Dependency injection
 moves the creation and binding of the dependent objects outside of the class that depends on them

+### Lazy
+delaying he creation of an object until the first time it is needed

 ## Structural

 ### Adapter (Wrapper)